 Inspired by the austere beauty and fragility of the ice and snow structures, Antarctica: The First Dance is performed by Madeleine Graham, dancer with Royal New Zealand Ballet, and celebrates Antarctica’s awe-inspiring landscape.

+The work premiered on Earth Day - 22 April 2018 - via Random Acts and Channel 4 and was also screened at Somerset House as part of the Earth Day celebrations.
 Compelled by climate justice and a boyhood fascination for Antarctica, Corey’s ambition is to use the drama and beauty of the film to highlight the predicament of Antarctica, and the world, if climate change is left unchecked.
 The piece has been a passion project of the Birmingham based, New Zealand-born, choreographer and has been two years in the planning.

 Corey, dancer Madeleine, and photographer Jacob Bryant - the only artists to be granted access to Antarctica in 2018 - spent the first two weeks of February 2018 creating, performing and shooting Antartctica: The First Dance in remote locations on the ice.